-- 67.71 percent graduates find teacher and student relationship effective and satisfactory. - 62.50 percent graduates have given preference to the education delivery efficiency.
+- 67.24 percent graduates have expressed their satisfaction towards the quality of education imparted and learning environment managed by the College. - 63.79 percent graduates find teacher and student relationship effective and satisfactory. - 60.34 percent graduates have given preference to the education delivery efficiency.

-3.6 Issues Related to Physical Facilities (Library, Laboratory, Sports, etc.) of the College
+3.6 Issues Related to Physical Facilities (Library, Laboratory, Canteen, Sports, Urinals, etc.) of the College